Harika22-code/SmartStudyAnalyzer/README.md

 INTRODUCTION

-Smart Study-Time Analyzer is a C++ console-based project developed to analyze a student’s daily study habits and productivity.
+Smart Study-Time Analyzer is a C++ console based project developed to analyze a student’s daily study habits and productivity.

 The program takes inputs such as:
  - Study Hours